mattabate/jane_street_june_2024/README.md

 The code solution here implements a niave--but surprisingly high scoring--search approach for constructing high scoring grids.

-We start with an initial grid, and randomly alter `flips` number of characters.
+We start with an initial grid, and randomly alter `temp` number of characters.
 If the resulting grid admits a higher score than the previous grid, the search is restarted.
 Otherwise, we try again, allowing the search to run `ANNEALING_TIME` iterations--if a higher scoring grid has not been seen, the search ends and the highest scoring observed grid is returned.
-Importantly though, `flips` is a time varying parameter, begining as a large integer that decays to `1` as the current loop interation approaches the `ANNEALING_TIME`.
+Importantly though, `temp` is a time varying parameter, begining as a large integer that decays to `1` as the current loop interation approaches the `ANNEALING_TIME`.
 This stocastic search scheme is sometimes refered to as __simulated anealing__.

 ## Repository Structure